Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-\subsec{Interaction of Positional Bias with Other Biases} In addition to positional order effects, LLMs exhibit other well-documented biases, such as preferences based on gender or identity.
-In this section, we examine how these biases interact with positional effects.
-While gender bias in algorithmic decision-making is well documented, we also uncover an additional bias: consistent preferences for specific individual names, even when those names are carefully selected to avoid known bias-triggering cues such as race and ethnicity.
+\subsec{Interaction of Position Bias with Other Biases} In addition to order effects, LLMs exhibit other well-documented biases, such as preferences based on gender or identity.
+In this section, we examine how these biases interact with position effects.
+While gender bias in algorithmic decision-making is well documented, we also uncovered an additional bias: consistent preferences for specific individual names, even when those names were carefully selected to avoid known bias-triggering cues such as race and ethnicity.
 To our knowledge, such name-specific biases have not been documented in human decision-making under comparable conditions.
-Across all models, we find that these biases---though model-specific in strength and direction---are generally weaker than the positional effects, although in some cases they appear to compete with or modulate them.
+Across all models, we found that both gender and name biases are generally weaker than the position effects, although in some cases they appear to compete with or modulate them.

-\subsubsec{Name Bias} The positional bias in triplewise color comparisons is so strong that in every tier, there is at least one position that is never chosen at \(T=0\) (except in GPT-4o-mini’s `Fair' tier, which selected the last position a single time).
-This positional skew appears less pronounced in resume comparisons—particularly for Claude 3 Haiku and Llama 3 8B.
-Upon closer inspection, this reduction in positional bias appears to be driven by strong, competing biases for or against specific synthetic personas, especially individual names.
-Claude 3 Haiku, in particular, exhibits strong name-based preferences: it consistently favors certain names over others, regardless of resume content or position.
-For example, in direct comparisons, Claude 3 Haiku `Christopher Taylor' over `Andrew Harris' in 64\% of the cases (82 out of 128 trials, binomial $p = 0.0019, h = 0.29$).
+\subsubsec{Name Bias} The position bias in triplewise color comparisons appears much stronger than in resume comparisons particularly for Claude 3 Haiku and Llama 3 8B (see Figure~\ref{fig:triplewise_both_temp_0}A) .
+This reduction in position bias appears to have been driven primarily by strong, competing biases for or against specific synthetic personas, especially individual names.
+Claude 3 Haiku, in particular, exhibited strong name-based preferences: it consistently favored certain names over others, regardless of resume content or position.
+For example, in direct comparisons, Claude 3 Haiku selected `Christopher Taylor' over `Andrew Harris' in 64\% of the cases (82 out of 128 trials, binomial $p = 0.0019, h = 0.29$).
 These patterns emerged even though all names were drawn from a controlled set of generic Caucasian U.S. identities, chosen to minimize racial, ethnic, and other socially marked biases that have been documented in LLMs \cite{bai2025explicitly, cheng2023marked}.